3/7/2019

 Chief Financial Officer

 Well, we like it.
-Look, we focus on all the things that we feel we should be focusing on, customer service, great products, great services at the best prices.
+You know, look, we focus on all the things that we feel we should be focusing on, customer service, great products, great services at the best prices.
 We've been fortunate, notwithstanding the fact that we really don't have a PR department per se, that there's been a lot of good press about us, about Kirkland Signature, about our e-commerce site and customer satisfaction.
-I think that we've been blessed that some of the weaknesses that traditional brick and mortars or traditional formats have had in some ways have helped certain other discounters like ourselves.
-Hopefully that will continue.
+I think that we've been blessed that some of the weaknesses that traditional brick-and-mortars or traditional formats have had in some ways have helped certain other discounters like ourselves.
+And hopefully that will continue.

 speaker